September 11, 2012

 Attention Nonprofits!
 Here's How to Hook Generation Me With Social Media

-Millennials volunteer at a higher rate than GenXers and Baby Boomers did at their age--82.9% college freshman participated in community service in high school.
+Millennials volunteer at a higher rate than GenXers and Baby Boomers did at their age–82.9% college freshman participated in community service in high school.
 This number is the silver lining from an otherwise gloomy portrait of my generation from the Journal of Social Psychology and PersonalityAside from our higher volunteer rates, millennials are more narcissistic, extrinsically motivated, aloof to social and environmental problems than the previous two generations.
+As I reluctantly concluded with a thorough look at this study in the previous article, we are Generation Me.
+Our selflessly high community service rate?
+Most likely due to high school graduation requirements and boosting college applications.

 June 12, 2012